dblock/code.dblock.org/_posts/2024/2024-07-02-using-opensearch-cat-api-response-formats.markdown

 ---
 I've been working on the new [OpenSearch OpenAPI Specification](https://github.com/opensearch-project/opensearch-api-specification) that aims to properly document OpenSearch RESTful APIs.
 The spec is to be used to [auto-generate OpenSearch clients](https://github.com/opensearch-project/opensearch-clients/issues/19) in Python, Java, .NET, etc. One of the neat features of the API specification repo is [a set of declarative YAML integration tests](https://github.com/opensearch-project/opensearch-api-specification/tree/main/tests) that ensure that the spec has the correct request parameters, and that it matches the actual responses from the server.
 This is particularly useful when documenting a large existing API such as OpenSearch with its 1021 known APIs.

-Thus, I recently added support for [`text/plain`](https://github.com/opensearch-project/opensearch-api-specification/pull/360), [`application/yaml`](https://github.com/opensearch-project/opensearch-api-specification/pull/363), [`application/cbor`](https://github.com/opensearch-project/opensearch-api-specification/pull/371) response types to the test tooling, and have yet to add support for `application/smile`.
+Thus, I recently added support for [`text/plain`](https://github.com/opensearch-project/opensearch-api-specification/pull/360), [`application/yaml`](https://github.com/opensearch-project/opensearch-api-specification/pull/363), [`application/cbor`](https://github.com/opensearch-project/opensearch-api-specification/pull/371), and [`application/smile`](https://github.com/opensearch-project/opensearch-api-specification/pull/386) response types to the test tooling.

 I've heard of YAML, but what is SMILE or CBOR?!